Advancing Civic Health for a Stronger Ohio

 Civic health is exactly what it sounds like - it’s a measure that reflects the degree to which citizens participate in their communities.
 More precisely, civic health “measures how effectively a community works together to promote the common good, address collective challenges, and improve the quality of life for all its members” (NCoC, 2024).

 A Civic Health Index (CHI) is a report that analyzes existing valuable data on a multitude of civic behaviors such as volunteering, voting, charitable giving, attending public meetings, and participation in community life.
-The 2025 Ohio CHI will reveal how Ohio fares on these many counts, how it compares to other states, and how it bodes with the Nation’s soon to be released National Civic Health Index.
+The 2025 Ohio CHI will reveal how Ohio fares on these many counts, and how it compares to other states.

 Ohio’s CHI will be used to innovate new ways to increase Ohioans’ civic participation, generate dialogue, and catalyze sustainable civic improvement strategies.